-North Carolina does not provide any ZEV consumer purchase incentives, currently.
+Rhode Island does not provide a consumer purchase incentive for ZEVs, currently.
 Purchase incentives can be a persuasive and effective way to address vehicle affordability and interest customers in purchasing an EV.
 Coupled with federal incentives, state-based incentives continue to play an important and necessary role in EV adoption.
 In fact, EV sales increased 72% in New York when the state's rebate was implemented.
-In addition, EVs continue to cost substantially more than a comparable gasoline-fueled vehicle, and so the compounded effect of the federal and state incentives are necessary to equalize purchase costs.
+In addition, EVs continue to cost substantially more than a comparable gasoline-fueled vehicle, and so the compounded effect of the federal and state incentives is necessary to equalize purchase costs.
 Additional rebates provided for low- and moderate-income communities are also being used in numerous states to reduce the costs of purchasing an EV.
 Finally, in addition to the critical role of state-based rebates, it is necessary to ensure adequate and sustained funding to give customers a consistent signal that the state stands behind increased adoption of EVs.

-We strongly encourage any future rebate program to include fuel-cell electric vehicles (FCEVs).
+We also recommend ensuring fuel-cell electric vehicles (FCEVs) are included in any future incentive program.
 FCEVs, with quick refueling and long ranges, provide an additional electric option for customers, and will likely be preferred for larger vehicles that tow longer distances (e.g., pickups towing RVs or farm trailers, buses, or long-haul 18-wheelers).
 Granted, FCEVs require hydrogen refueling stations statewide.
 Today, there are three FCEVs offered for sale in California due to the California's investment in developing a network of hydrogen fueling stations.
-There are zero hydrogen refueling stations in North Carolina.
-Nonetheless, incentivizing all ZEVs makes good long-term sense for North Carolina consumers as does a commitment to build out a requisite charging and refueling network.
+There are zero such stations in Rhode Island.